Submit to the 2021 Contemporary Artists’ Book Conference

 Our hope is for the conference to reflect the interdisciplinary nature of artists’ books; thus, we welcome submissions from art historians, artists, designers, critics, curators, librarians, collectors, booksellers, and practitioners in other fields.
 Graduate students and early-career artists and scholars are encouraged to apply.
 The deadline for submission is October 31, 2020.

-Book Arts Toward Liberation
+Book Arts Toward Liberation Conversation Series

-For us at the Center, it is constant work: the way we define community, the way we show up and hold each other accountable, and the ways we aim to leverage book arts as a tool for action.
+At the Center for Book Arts, it is constant work: the way we define community, the way we show up and hold each other accountable, and the ways we aim to leverage book arts as a tool for action.
 We’ve witnessed the systemic injustice against Black people in this city, and across the country, and we cannot operate neutrally.
 Through our residency programs, literary programs, and exhibitions, we hope to provide a space where Black artists can feel safe and empowered to make, learn, curate, and produce.
 We are committing to providing resources for Black artists and the work made toward liberation, where book arts are a source of possibility for political change.

 The Center for Book Arts promotes active explorations of artistic practices related to the book as an art object.

 The curators of this exhibition, Emilie Ahern & Sherri Littlefield, have reflected on what it means to be “American.”
 Having multicultural backgrounds and being raised in the States has given them both moments of confusion and frustration, and has led them to wonder what this country has to do with personal identity.
 When forming this exhibition, the curators presented themselves, artists, editors, leaders and everyday-people with the question – “What is American culture today, and what does an American look like?”